 - Eat smaller meals.

 - Avoid tight-fitting belts or clothes that are snug around the waist.
 These items can squeeze the stomach, and may force food to reflux.

-- Stop smoking.
-Chemicals in cigarette smoke weaken the LES.
+- Stop smoking or using tobacco.
+Chemicals in cigarette smoke or tobacco products weaken the LES.

 - Reduce stress.
 Try yoga, tai chi, or meditation to help relax.